October 24, 2024

 Recreate the traditional chimney treatment with metro tiles for a throwback look.
 The gloss finish can contrast with a wood or metal mantelpiece while also reflecting the dancing flames within.
 Remove the mantelpiece for a more modern look and just use the tiles.
 Use a colour tile with muted grouting for added interest.

 Even in more modern, clean-lined spaces, the chimney breast is usually the main architectural feature of the living room.
-Decorative tiles can help add character and determine the overall décor.
-For best results, complement the tile selection with the flooring in terms of colour and scale.
+Decorative tiles can help add character and determine the overall decor.
+For best results, match the tiles with the flooring, or create a contrasting pop of colour.
+It is a small area and you can afford to be more daring.

 For a more rustic style living room, it’s hard to equal brick, which is a quintessential exterior material.
 Brick has a texture and a patina that evoke construction down through the ages.
 When used indoors, it lends the fireplace a rugged charm.
 The reddish-brown tones look sumptuous against the orange and red flames of the fireplace.

-For fans of marble, the pinnacle of the fireplace surround treatment is book-match marble cladding.
+For fans of marble, the most luxurious fireplace surround treatment is book-match marble cladding.
 Like the renowned Rorschach psychological test, the marble veining is mirrored on opposite sides of a central axis.
 This indicates the tiles are sourced from the same original piece of stone.
 The overall look is symmetrical and provides a classical elegance to the fireplace.

 Bookmatch marble effect tiles on fireplace by designedbyiman